 I’m not really a great adventurer, you know?
 The edge of my reserved seat at Lord’s or the Melbourne Cricket Ground is about as daring as it gets for me.
 Who’d want to be in a saddle atop a colossal camel or aboard a boat bobbing up and down beside an even more massive marine mammal?

-But suddenly there I was, astride a two-metre tall dromedary named, for some reason, Bob Marley, with a pyramid or two in the background and sand as far as the eye could see.
+But suddenly there I was, astride a two-metre tall dromedary named, for some reason, Bob Marley.
+With a pyramid or two in the background and the sand stretched as far as the eye could see.

-Next minute — or so it seemed — I was on a boat called the Bahrayeli, tracking pilot whales and dolphins as the port of Los Cristianos and, in fact, the entire island of Tenerife, disappeared on the horizon behind me.
+Next minute — or so it seemed — I was on a boat called the Bahrayeli, tracking pilot whales and dolphins.
+The port of Los Cristianos and, in fact, the entire island of Tenerife, disappeared on the horizon behind me.

 Actually, about three weeks passed between those two occasions, during which I also rode the No.12 tram in Lisbon, Portugal.
 That probably was even more scary.